 This specification provides an overview of the tasks undertaken by a Mobile Station (MS) when in idle mode (that is, switched on but not having a dedicated channel allocated, e.g. not making or receiving a call; or when in group receive mode, that is, receiving a group call or broadcast call but not having a dedicated connection).
 It also describes the corresponding network functions.

+1.2.2.2.79 TS 23.142

+Value-added Services for SMS (VAS4SMS) – Interface and Signalling Flow

+The specification describes the stage 2 of the VAS4SMS (Value Added Service for SMS).
+It includes:

+– the logic architecture;

+– the logic elements functionality;

+– the signalling flows;

+– the interaction with other features.

-1.2.2.2.46 TS 23.153
+1.2.2.2.80 TS 23.153